92green/dataparcels/packages/dataparcels-docs/src/pages/api/ParcelHoc.md

   Sets the name of the prop that will contain the parcel.
 * <Param name="initialValue" optional type="(props: Object) => any" />
   The `initialValue` function will be called once when ParcelHoc mounts.
 It is passed `props`, and the returned value is used as the initial value of the ParcelHoc's Parcel.
+* <Param name="delayUntil" optional type="(props: Object) => boolean" />
+  You can delay the creation of the parcel by providing an `delayUntil` function.
+It will be called on mount and at every prop change until the parcel is created.
+It is passed `props`, and the Parcel will not be created until `true` is returned.
+A value of `undefined` will be passed down until the Parcel is created.
+Once the returned value is `true`, the Parcel will be created with the props at that time.
 * <Param name="onChange" optional type="(props: Object) => (parcel: Parcel, changeRequest: ChangeRequest) => void" />
   The `onChange` function is called whenever ParcelHoc changes.
 It expects to be given a double barrel function.
 The first function will be passed `props`, and the next is passed the recently-changed Parcel.